microsoft/azure-data-manager-for-energy-experience-lab/developer-portal/README.md

 ## About

-The developer portal is a getting started Angular website that includes instructions for calling Microsoft Energy Data Services APIs, functions for retrieving Authorization tokens, sample Power BI integration, and more.
+The developer portal is a getting started Angular website that includes instructions for calling Microsoft Energy Data Services APIs, functions for retrieving Authorization tokens, sample Power BI integration, basic user management, and more.
 It can be created from a control plane or run locally against an existing service instance.

 ## Run via Local Machine